Back to blog

 Availability

-Data availability means that an organization's data is available to its end users and stakeholders across the organization whenever it's needed.
+Data availability means that an organization's data is available to its end users and stakeholders whenever they need it.

 Trust in data